elastic/ml-cpp/build-setup/pytorch/setup_pytorch.md

 If you wish to build and run the PyTorch inference applications you will need to install Pytorch and build the torch libraries.

-Although not strictly required it is recommended to install [Anaconda](https://www.anaconda.com/products/individual#download-section) as the instructions here use the Conda Package manager that comes with Anaconda.
+Although not strictly required it is recommended to install [Anaconda](https://www.anaconda.com/products/individual#download-section) as the following instructions use the Conda Package manager that comes with Anaconda.
 Additionally a C++14 compiler is required.

 ## Install the Python Dependencies